 Other Times These Techniques Are Required

-Although these techniques are not essential to the driving process, they can have a dramatic effect on the lifespan of your engine and transmission shafts.
+Although these techniques are not essential to the driving process, they can have an effect on the lifespan of your engine and transmission shafts.
 If you have an older car, you may have an unsynchronized gearbox.
 This means you will have to do a bit more rev matching, or else you may find yourself unnecessarily crunching through gears.

 Trucks & Other Special Vehicles